dy/tst/plan.md

   ? who needs message?
 Message is conveyed by test itself, isn't it?
 Or if test needs marking - it comes first, not last argument.

 * [ ] imbalanced pass/fail
+  .
 If we count assertions, we should not block on first fail.
-  If we count cases, we should ignore passes.
+  .
+If we count cases, we should ignore assertions.
+  .
 Otherwise if there's 1 fail, it blocks further N (maybe hundred) assertions, else if there's no fails, it counts hundreds of passes.
   ? should we just count passed/failed tests, not assertions?
+    + that solves independent assert issue (no need exporting current)
+    + that reduces the number of expected

 * [ ] t.warn
   ? what's use case?